davidthaler/Walmart_competition_code/README.md

 This repository hosts R code for the winning entry in Kaggle's [Walmart sales forecasting competition](http://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

 ##Description
 There is a [Kaggle forum post](http://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/forums/t/8023/thank-you-and-2-rank-model?page=2) explaining the winning entry.
 Briefly, it is an unweighted average of 6 component models, all of them weekly time-series models, followed by a transformation around Christmas to reflect that the day of the week that Christmas lands on shifts from year to year.
+That shift is explained [here](http://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/forums/t/8028/a-key-adjustment).

 ##Requirements
 * [R](http://www.r-project.org/)
 * R packages forecast, plyr, and reshape - use install.packages('forecast'), etc. from within R
-* [Walmart data](http://www.kaggle.com/c/w'almart-recruiting-store-sales-forecasting/data) - You will need train.csv, test.csv, and sampleSubmission.csv.
+* [Walmart data](http://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data) - You will need train.csv, test.csv, and sampleSubmission.csv.
 You may have to accept a set of competition rules to get the data.

 ##Setup
 The code assumes a directory structure under the project level of:
 * data/ - with the data from Kaggle
 * R/ - with the code from here
 * submissions/ - the code will write submissions here